Vanderbilt Commodores baseball: Tennessee

 Vanderbilt's primary rivalry is with the Tennessee Volunteers.
 Tennessee leads the all time series 188–169–2.
 The rivalry intensified in the 21st century where both programs had sustained success, including multiple college world series appearances and nationals championships.

 Louisville

 The Vanderbilt rivalry with the Louisville Cardinals is a baseball rivalry known as the Battle of the Barrel.
 The two teams first met in 1971 and have met annually since 2008 to play in a midweek game for a traveling oak barrel trophy.
 The rivalry has been amplified by the success of the two programs during the 21st century, the close proximity of the two universities, and the regular postseason encounters.
-Vanderbilt leads the series 29–14, but Louisville leads the trophy series 7–6.
+Vanderbilt leads the series 30–14, but the trophy series is tied 7–7.